Suicidal ideation: Medication

 Prescribing medication to treat suicidal ideation can be difficult.
-One reason for this is that many medications lift patients' energy levels before lifting their mood.
+One reason for this is that many medications lift patients' energy levels before lifting their moods.
 This puts them at greater risk of following through with attempting suicide.
 Additionally, if a person has a comorbid psychiatric disorder, it may be difficult to find a medication that addresses both the psychiatric disorder and suicidal ideation.

 Antidepressants may be effective.
 Often, SSRIs are used instead of TCAs as the latter typically have greater harm in overdose.

 Antidepressants have been shown to be a very effective means of treating suicidal ideation.
 One correlational study compared mortality rates due to suicide to the use of SSRI antidepressants in certain counties.
 The counties which had higher SSRI use had a significantly lower number of deaths caused by suicide.
 Additionally, an experimental study followed depressed patients for one year.
-During the first six months of that year, the patients were examined for suicidal behavior including suicidal ideation.
+During the first six months of that year, the patients were examined for suicidal behavior, including suicidal ideation.
 The patients were then prescribed antidepressants for the six months following the first six observatory months.
-During the six months of treatment, experimenters found suicide ideation reduced from 47% of patients down to 14% of patients.
+During the six months of treatment, experimenters found suicidal ideation reduced from 47% of patients down to 14% of patients.
 Thus, it appears from current research that antidepressants have a helpful effect on the reduction of suicidal ideation.

 Although research is largely in favor of the use of antidepressants for the treatment of suicidal ideation, in some cases antidepressants are claimed to be the cause of suicidal ideation.
 Upon the start of using antidepressants, many clinicians will note that sometimes the sudden onset of suicidal ideation may accompany treatment.
 This has caused the Food and Drug Administration (FDA) to issue a warning stating that sometimes the use of antidepressants may actually increase suicidal ideation.
 Medical studies have found antidepressants help treat cases of suicidal ideation and work especially well with psychological therapy.
 Lithium reduces the risk of suicide in people with mood disorders.
 Tentative evidence finds clozapine in people with schizophrenia reduces the risk of suicide.